normandesjr/awscliv1/README.md

 And the *name* is some arbritary name.

+## AWS Credentials

+The AWS credentials you have to use for local tests are: "local" and "local" for access and secret access key.

 ## Example

 Take a look at example folder to see the docker-compose.yml and json files.